Adoption in the ACT

 Adoption is the process by which a child ceases to be a member of one family and becomes, legally and permanently, a member of a new family.

-Within the ACT, the Office for Children, Youth and Family Support (as a part of the Community Services Directorate) is responsible for all adoptions both locally and from overseas.
+Within the ACT, the Child and Youth Protection Services (as a part of the Community Services Directorate) is responsible for all adoptions both locally and from overseas.
 Its functions are determined by the ACT Adoption Act 1993.

 phone: 6207 1069